Sun: Core

 The proton–proton chain occurs around 9.2×10^37 times each second in the core, converting about 3.7×10^38 protons into alpha particles (helium nuclei) every second (out of a total of ~8.9×10^56 free protons in the Sun), or about 6.2×10^11 s.
 However, each proton (on average) takes around 9 billion years to fuse with another using the PP chain.
 Fusing four free protons (hydrogen nuclei) into a single alpha particle (helium nucleus) releases around 0.7% of the fused mass as energy, so the Sun releases energy at the mass–energy conversion rate of 4.26 billion kg/s (which requires 600 billion kg of hydrogen), for 384.6 yottawatts (3.846×10^26 W), or 9.192×10^10 megatons of TNT per second.
 The large power output of the Sun is mainly due to the huge size and density of its core (compared to Earth and objects on Earth), with only a fairly small amount of power being generated per cubic metre.
 Theoretical models of the Sun's interior indicate a maximum power density, or energy production, of approximately 276.5 watts per cubic metre at the centre of the core, which, according to Karl Kruszelnicki, is about the same power density inside a compost pile.

-The fusion rate in the core is in a self-correcting equilibrium: a slightly higher rate of fusion would cause the core to heat up more and expand slightly against the weight of the outer layers, reducing the density and hence the fusion rate and correcting the perturbation; and a slightly lower rate would cause the core to cool and shrink slightly, increasing the density and increasing the fusion rate and again reverting it to its present rate.
+The fusion rate in the core is in a stable equilibrium: a slightly higher rate of fusion would cause the core to heat up more and expand slightly against the weight of the outer layers, reducing the density and hence the fusion rate and correcting the perturbation; and a slightly lower rate would cause the core to cool and shrink slightly, increasing the density and increasing the fusion rate and again reverting it to its present rate.

 Radiative zone

 Illustration of different stars' internal structure based on mass.
 The Sun in the middle has an inner radiating zone and an outer convective zone.

-The radiative zone is the thickest layer of the Sun, at 0.45 solar radii.
-From the core out to about 0.7 solar radii, thermal radiation is the primary means of energy transfer.
+The radiative zone is the thickest layer of the Sun.
+It starts above the core at about 0.25 solar radii and out to about 0.7 solar radii.
+The zone is so named because thermal radiation is the primary means of energy transfer: photons scatter from dense gas so often that they take a million years to cross this zone.
 The temperature drops from approximately 7 million to 2 million kelvins with increasing distance from the core.
 This temperature gradient is less than the value of the adiabatic lapse rate and hence cannot drive convection, which explains why the transfer of energy through this zone is by radiation instead of thermal convection.
-Ions of hydrogen and helium emit photons, which travel only a brief distance before being reabsorbed by other ions.
 The density drops a hundredfold (from 20,000 kg/m^{3} to 200 kg/m^{3}) between 0.25 solar radii and 0.7 radii, the top of the radiative zone.